pstaender/bucketnotes/README.md

 ## Non-AWS providers

-You should also be able to use other S3-compatible-providers (not tested, but endpoint URL is exhangable in the login).
+You can use other S3-compatible-providers (not tested, but endpoint URL is exchangable at the login).

-Always ensure, that you have correct (permissive) CORE policies in your S3 bucket, otherwise the direct client-side S3 api calls from the browser will not work.
+Always ensure, that you have correct/permissive CORE policies in your S3 bucket, otherwise the direct client-side S3 api calls from the browser will not work.

 ## Costs

-Depends on your S3 provider, file sizes and overall usage/traffic.
-But I guess it's very hard to come close to the 1 USD per month as a single user…
+Depends on your S3 provider, file-sizes and overall usage/traffic.
+But I guess it's very hard to reach the 1 USD per month as a single user…

 ## Build

+Clone the repo, ensure Node v18+ is available, then:

 ```sh
 $ yarn install